cognitedata/reveal/react-components/src/architecture/concrete/exampleDomainObject/README.md

 In this example we need:

 - The domain object we like to drag
-- A copy of the point at drag start
+- A copy of the center at drag start
 - The plane perpendicular on the mouse direction through the center at drag start
 - And a offset to correction for hitting the sphere other places than in the center